Edam, more than just cheese

 Want to visit Edam?

 Book a tour from Amsterdam to the Zaanse Schans and its windmills, as well as Volendam and Edam.
-The tour takes you to all of the highlights in these typically Dutch villages.
+The tour takes you to all of the highlights in these typically Dutch towns.